As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The difference between this stone and real moonstones is that this stone is nearly perfectly clear, while even the clearest moonstones will have a more cloudy color.

-TIP: The problem with fake rocks has been quite common in the last few years.
+TIP: The problem with fake rocks has been quite common in recent years.
 Find out how to know the difference between real and fake moonstones in the article below:

 Real vs. Fake Moonstone: Focus on These 8 Differences